material-motion/material-motion/essentials/github_issue_flow.md

 # GitHub issue flow

-This article describes a how the Material Motion team manages priorities and ongoing work as a distributed open source project.
+This article describes how the Material Motion team manages priorities and ongoing work as a distributed open source project.

 ## Communication